 Before Flight EK448 arrived in New Zealand via Dubai, scientists thought that the COVID-19 virus spread only though surface contact.
 Public health advice was to wash hands regularly and disinfect surfaces.
 After this flight, we learned that COVID-19 could be spread in breath droplets.
 Across the world governments updated advice, and masks became a first line defence in the pandemic.

-Genome: Science of Life runs at Tūhura Otago Museum from Monday 2 May to Friday 27 May.
+Genome: Science of Life runs at Tūhura Otago Museum from 7 November 2022 to 19 February 2023.
 Admission is free.
-Masks are required.